-Practical Nursing training starts a new class each August and February.
-The application process begins February 1 for August enrollment and August 1 for February enrollment.
+Practical Nursing training starts a new class each September and March.
+The competitive application process begins in March for the September start date and in September for the March start date.
 Prerequisites are required and may take up to six months to complete.

 Meridian now offers online training in Medical Math Basics, Medical Terminology, and Anatomy and Physiology.
 To enroll in the online version of these courses please call the Health Occupations desk at (405) 377-3333 ext.
 209 or 211.

 Medical Math Basics

 An introduction into basic math and the emphasis will be how math is utilized in the health field.
 Modules will cover basic math including fractions, decimals, percents, ratios and proportions, conversions, metric system and dosage calculations.
 Satisfies prerequisite for Practical Nursing.